Quick Link: Change My UMICH Password Now

-We recommend that you check your UMICH password for security every six months.
-An easy way to remember this is to check your password when you change your clocks for Daylight Saving Time.
+We recommend that you change your UMICH password every six months.
+An easy way to remember this is to change your password when you change your clocks for Daylight Saving Time (DST).

-Ask yourself the questions below.
+If your password is at risk, you may need to change it more often.
+Ask yourself the questions below to see if you need to change your password now.
 Balance your answers with the need to have a password that you can remember without having to write it down.
 If you have a strong, secure password that is easy for you to remember and you use it with care, you may not need to change it as often as someone whose password is more vulnerable.

-When you change your UMICH password via the Change UMICH Password page, a password-strength checker helps ensure that your new password is strong and safe.
+When you change your UMICH password via UMICH Account Management, a password-strength checker helps ensure that your new password is strong and safe.
 See Choosing and Changing a Secure UMICH Password (R1162) for tips on selecting a secure, strong password.

 Were you informed by ITS or your security unit liaison that you have a weak password?